Documentation

 Can I use OneSidekick offline?

 The terminal and most utility features (snips, clipboard, files, history) work offline.
-However, AI chat, Vibe Apps, and automation generation require an active internet connection.
+However, AI chat, Micro Apps, and automation generation require an active internet connection to generate the initial code.
+Once generated, Micro Apps run entirely offline.

 My terminal session shows a red dot.
 What happened?